-Keith suggests looking at "redemption" stocks - those poised for a turnaround story when market conditions improve.
+We suggest looking at "redemption" stocks - those poised for a turnaround story when market conditions improve.

 Take Boeing Co.
 (NYSE: BA), for example.
-Using the VIX as a cue that the broader markets could be nearing a turnaround, it's one of the most loved/hated stocks available to the investing public at the moment.
+Using the VIX will be your cue that the broader markets could be nearing a turnaround, it's one of the most loved/hated stocks available to the investing public at the moment.

-The MAX 737 situation has been poorly handled from the get-go, and the stock probably has a quarter (or three) to go before things get better, so you can count on indiscriminate selling to scare the pants off normally staid investors.
+The MAX 737 situation was poorly handled from the get-go, and the stock probably has a quarter (or three) to go before things get better, so you can count on indiscriminate selling to scare the pants off normally staid investors.
 All of which puts the company "on sale."